Published on may 7th, 2026 by Felix Martinez

 Business Overview

 Savaria Corporation is a specialty industrial machinery company that provides accessibility solutions for the elderly and disabled.
-Though the company has a market capitalization of just $789 million, Savaria Corporation has a solid global footprint.
+Though the company has a market capitalization of just $1.6 billion, Savaria Corporation has a solid global footprint.

 Savaria Corporation comprises several business segments, including Accessibility, Patient Care, and Adapted Vehicles.

-Accessibility manufactures products such as stairlifts for straight and curved staircases and wheelchair platform lifts.
+Accessibility manufactures products such as stairlifts for straight and curved staircases, as well as wheelchair platform lifts.
 This segment contributes ~70% of revenue.
 Patient Care, which accounts for 21% of revenue, manufactures and markets therapeutic support surfaces for medical beds and other medical equipment.
 Adapted Vehicles produces vehicles for use by patients with mobility difficulties.
 This segment is the smallest within the company, making up less than 10% of total revenue.
 The company was founded in 1979 and is based in Laval, Quebec, Canada.

-The company reported solid financial results for the fourth quarter of 2024.
+The company reported solid financial results for the first quarter of 2026.

 Growth Prospects

-Savaria Corporation has a number of tailwinds that should help the company continue to grow.
-First, the company’s main markets are seeing elderly people make up a higher percentage of the total population.
+Savaria Corporation has several tailwinds that should help the company continue to grow.
+First, the company’s main markets are seeing an increasing share of elderly people in the total population.
 In the U.S. alone, those over 65 are projected to make up more than 20% of the population by 2030.
 People in this age group tend to require more assistance with mobility.

 Next, the vast majority of older people wish to remain in their homes.
 According to AARP, nearly 80% of people over 50 want to stay in their homes as they age.
 More than two-thirds say that their properties have accessibility issues inside and outside the home.
 Savaria should be able to capitalize on this trend as it buys up smaller players in the industry.